cyberbotics/webots-doc/reference/imagetexture.md

 anisotropic filtering is applied with an increasing sampling factor.
 Using filtering doesn't significantly affect the run-time performance for values up to 4, however it may increase slightly the initialization time due to mipmap generation.
-A setting of 0 can produce artefacts caused by aliasing, while low filtering gets rid of such artefacts at the cost of a blurred texture.
+A setting of 0 can produce artifacts caused by aliasing, while low filtering gets rid of such artifacts at the cost of a blurred texture.
 Increasing the `filtering` value beyond 1 restores sharpness to distant textures when viewed at extreme angles.

 An [ImageTexture](#imagetexture) can also be used together with a